How Long Can I Stay in the UK After Divorce?

 If your leave to remain is based on marriage or a long-term relationship with a UK settled sponsor, can you secure a UK visa after divorce and permission to stay in the UK?
 Put simply, there are implications for your spouse visa after divorce or separation.

-In the guide for spouse and dependant visa holders, we consider your options to remain in the UK lawfully following relationship breakdown.
+In this guide for spouse and dependant visa holders, we consider your options to remain in the UK lawfully following relationship breakdown.

 You will need to include the following information about you and your former partner: